Nicerice96/RealTime-Concurrent-Systems---UDP/README.md

 on its DatagramSocket
 • when it receives a DatagramPacket from the intermediate host, it prints out the information received, including the byte array

-Page of1 3
-SYSC 3303ABC Winter 2024 Assignment 2
-The intermediate host algorithm is:
+## The intermediate host algorithm is:
 • the host creates a DatagramSocket to use to receive (port 23)
 • the host creates a DatagramSocket to use to send and receive
 • repeat the following "forever":